This site will work and look better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Autonomous Vehicles is a hands-on interdisciplinary introduction to mechanical, electrical, and computer engineering, computer science, design, systems, and controls.
 The course has a variety of objectives including 1) Give students a taste of what engineers and computer scientist do to help make informed decisions about majors, 2) Provide practical technical skills relevant to subsequent projects including Machine shop, 3D CAD and printing, Soldering, C programming, Sensors and actuators, Analog and digital interfacing, Modeling, and Embedded control systems, 4) Wet students' appetite to learn more advanced topics, 5) Develop design > build > test > debug skills, 5) Develop teamwork, presentation, and technical writing skills, and 6) Just plain fun!
 By the end of this course, you and your teammate will have built your own autonomous vehicle and programmed it to play Capture the Flag.

-Dr. Christopher Clark is an Associate Professor at Harvey Mudd College.
+Dr. Christopher Clark is Professor at Harvey Mudd College.
 His research and teaching interests include autonomous systems, mobile robots, multi-robot systems, and underwater robotics.
 Much of his recent work includes deploying underwater robots on international field expeditions to aid scientists from other fields.
 For more details, visit the LAIR (Lab for Autonomous and Intelligent Robotics).